- Prepare to learn

 BOOKBAGS AND BACKPACKS

-Student materials are to be kept in a 3-ring binder or Trapper Keeper.
-Book bags, backpacks, canvas totes, book satchels, briefcases, draw string bags, athletic bags, etc. are not permitted on campus and will be confiscated.
+No bookbag/backpack with wheels will be permitted.
+Canvas totes, book satchels, briefcases, draw string bags, athletic bags, etc. are not permitted on campus and will be confiscated.

 Breakfast is served each morning from 8:30-850.
 Students who plan to eat breakfast are expected to report to the cafeteria immediately upon arrival to school.
 Having breakfast is not an acceptable tardy excuse.
 Students must place money into their cafeteria account before school in the mornings.
 The cafeteria cashier will not provide change back.
 Students who wait to place money in their account during lunch will not be permitted to purchase from the a la carte line.